M&A due diligence checklist: What documents to include?

 You can use them as a reference to set the due diligence direction and speed up the process by developing organization-specific checklists.
 Otherwise, you may end up reviewing irrelevant documents.

 The due diligence process involves a lot of sensitive document sharing, which is why a high level of data security is of paramount importance.
-Virtual data rooms allow not only to store and share large volumes of data on the cloud but also do it securely thanks to the various security measures.
+Ideals allows not only to store and share large volumes of data on the cloud but also do it securely thanks to the various security measures and granular access controls.